 Road bikes are more informally known as racing bikes.
 While not as aerodynamic as the time trial bike, road bikes are more comfortable to ride because they offer the options of bent or upright postures.
 This flexibility, coupled with the lightness of the frame, makes for easy long-distance rides on smooth terrain.

-How to make cycling more enjoyable in Singapore?
+How to make cycling in Singapore more enjoyable?

 Image credit: Unsplash